How to Create a Wedding Experience Your Guests Will Never Forget

 • Conversation games or “How do you know the couple?” cards that get people talking

-And in that way your wedding becomes more intentional & fun because no one feels bored or left out.
+That way, your wedding becomes more intentional & fun because no one feels bored or left out.

 7. Finally end the night like you meant it